Best lenses for the Nikon Z50 in 2023

 (Image credit: Digital Camera World)

-When choosing the best lenses for the Nikon Z50 you have to take a few things into account.
-One is that this mirrorless camera uses an APS-C sensor, so while you can fit full frame Nikon lenses to this camera, there is a 1.5x ‘crop factor’ that means they have a narrower angle of view.
+I think that when choosing the best lenses for the Nikon Z50 or Nikon Z50 II you have to take a few things into account.
+One is that this mirrorless camera uses an APS-C sensor, so while you can fit full-frame Nikon lenses to this camera, there is a 1.5x ‘crop factor’ that means they have a narrower angle of view.

-The Nikon Z50 was launched back in October 2019.
-Since then there have been two more DX-format cameras – the retro styled Nikon Z fc and the compact and affordable Nikon Z30 vlogging camera.
+The Nikon Z50 was launched in October 2019.
+Since then, others have followed, like the retro-styled Nikon Z fc and the compact and affordable Nikon Z30 vlogging camera.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.